heydawood/Web-Banking-App/README.md

 # Web-Banking-App
-Simple Web Banking Application using HTML, CSS, PHP, JavaScript
+It is a basic banking system (Creating users, transferring money, receiving money, Transfer log) using HTML, CSS, PHP, JavaScript